Does street opera still have a place in Singapore?

 The micro-movements that come along with each style of moving, and that tenacity is the way to go if you want to excel in the craft.
 Additionally, the art of opera also teaches us to be grateful for what we have.

-How does one climb the ranks to being a performer for street opera?
+How does one climb the ranks to be a street opera performer?

-This is strongly linked to pure skills.
-Hence, it’s always good to start young.
-Also, there’s always the element of chance.
+This is down to pure skills.
+Hence, it is always good to start young.
+Also, there is the element of chance.
 When the time is ripe, the role is yours to take.

-The most amount of time is usually spent on setting up the stage and furnishing it with the necessary backdrops, and props.
-Makeup and costume usually takes about an hour or more, depending on how experienced the actor/actress is.
+The most amount of time is usually spent on setting up the stage and furnishing it with the necessary backdrops and props.
+Make-up and costume usually takes about an hour or more, depending on how experienced the actor or actress is.

-What’s the running cost of putting up street opera and how does one survive despite the dwindling audience numbers?
+What is the cost of putting up street opera and how does one survive despite the dwindling audience numbers?

-As inflation has set in over the years, street opera is no longer a lucrative business to be in.
-So many street opera actors do not do opera as a living anymore.
-In fact, many of them are in the scene due to the camaraderie and to also be in the presence of old friends.
+Due to inflation, street opera is no longer a lucrative business.
+Many street opera actors do not perform opera as a means of livelihood.
+But many of them remain in the scene because of the camaraderie and they want to be in the company of old friends.
 Passion plays an important part as well.
-Staging an opera performance can cost $5,000 and above, and most of the money goes into setting up of the makeshift stage.
-After portioning out all the logistic expenses, each actor usually gets about $100 to $200 as an honorarium.
+Staging an opera performance costs at least $5,000, and most of the money goes into setting up the makeshift stage.
+After paying for the logistical expenses, each actor usually gets between $100 and $200 as an honorarium.

-Seminars like these appeal to 2 different sets of aficionados in the Chinese opera scene.
+Seminars like these appeal to two different sets of aficionados in the Chinese opera scene.

 One side is open to the ‘reinvention’ and exploration of opera.
 The other side are the traditionalists, who believe that opera should remain as traditional as possible to retain the ‘flavour’.